LED bulbs use 75% less energy than incandescent bulbs — DOE

 Here's the problem: the "Canada Carbon Rebate" (formerly the Climate Action Incentive Payment) is designed to return the money to households.
 And while it's true that 8 out of 10 families currently receive more in rebates than they pay in direct carbon costs, the "Net Gain" is shrinking in 2026.
 Why?
 Because the "Indirect" costs are rising.
 In early 2026, the carbon tax is baked into the logistics cost of every apple you buy, every service call you book, and every cubic foot of lumber you use for your deck.

 When you account for these secondary and tertiary effects, the "Rebate Shield" starts to crack.
 The smartest 2026-era homeowners aren't relying on the rebate to keep them whole; they are treating the rebate as "Expansion Capital."
 They are taking that quarterly payment and reinvesting it directly into deep-energy retrofits—essentially using the government's own fund to insulate themselves from future increases.
-This is the "Sovereign Loop" of energy efficiency.
+This is the "Resilient Loop" of energy efficiency.

 Section 3: The 2026 Home Value Divergence